AndreasTraut/Visualization-of-Data-with-Python/README.md

 ![ConsumerPrices Figure_1](https://user-images.githubusercontent.com/55921277/74424239-dd47a900-4e51-11ea-8ac6-9a7f2c41a275.png)
 ![ConsumerPrices_Figure_2](https://raw.githubusercontent.com/AndreasTraut/Visualization-of-Data-with-Python/master/ConsumerPricesExample/figures/ConsumerPrices%20Figure_2.png)

 In the picture on the left I would say that there is nothing noticeable (apart from a fairly steady rise in consumer prices over the whole period from 1970 until 2020).
-A bit disapointing so far.
+A bit disappointing so far.

 But now having a look at the increments on the right side (absolute and relative increments) I found: perhaps one can say that the consumer prices grew more evenly between 1970 and 1995 and that the growth was almost entirely positive (above 0=zero).
 On the other hand, the changes between 1995 and 2020 were somewhat more volatile and increases (positive changes of consumer prices) alternated with decreases (negative changes).